sk88ks/go-worker/README.md

     // m.Stop()
   })

-  // Also be able to retrieve result by using pointer struct result := Result{
+  // Also be able to retrieve results by using pointer struct result := Result{
   m.Run(&result)